thisisqubika/guides/style/objective-c/README.md

-# Moove-it Objective-C Style Guide
+# Objective-C Style Guide

-This style guide outlines the coding conventions of the iOS team ad Moove-it.
-We welcome your feedback in [issues](https://github.com/Moove-it/objective-c-style-guide/issues) and [pull requests](https://github.com/Moove-it/objective-c-style-guide/pulls).
+This style guide outlines the coding conventions of the iOS team at Moove-it.

 ## Introduction